About Us

 About HCAdvocacy

 Community Health Centers are health care homes that make up the backbone of our nation’s primary care system.
-Community, Migrant, Homeless, and Public Housing Health Centers, also known as Federally-Qualified Health Centers (FQHCs), a provide comprehensive care to over 31.5 million patients at 15,000 service delivery sites in every state and territory.
-Health centers save the health care system $24 billion annually in reduced emergency, hospital, and specialty care costs.
+Community, Migrant, Homeless, and Public Housing Health Centers, also known as Federally-Qualified Health Centers (FQHCs), provide comprehensive care to over 32.5 million patients at 16,000 service delivery sites in every U.S. state and territory.

-The Health Center Advocacy Network is led and organized by The National Association of Community Health Centers (NACHC), a nonprofit organization formed by Community Health Centers.
-For over 50 years, NACHC has provided education, training, advocacy, and technical support services to health centers, State & Regional Primary Care Associations and Health Center Controlled Networks, and has worked to expand access to primary and preventive care to all people in need through the patient-centered, community-based health center model.
+The Health Center Advocacy Network is led and organized by the National Association of Community Health Centers (NACHC), a nonprofit organization formed by Community Health Centers.
+For 60 years, NACHC has provided education, training, advocacy, and technical support services to health centers, State & Regional Primary Care Associations, and Health Center Controlled Networks, and has worked to expand access to primary and preventive care to all people in need through the patient-centered, community-based health center model.
 Learn more about health centers at www.nachc.org.